Andrettin/Wyrmsun/readme.txt

 * User Interface
 - Reworked the main menu to be QML-based.
 - F11 is now the screenshot hotkey.
-- Reworked the game's rendering system and graphical interface to use the Qt Framework.
+- Reworked the game's rendering system, graphical interface and input system to use the Qt Framework.
 - The game is now always in borderless fullscreen mode, as the new UI framework supports that.
 The main purpose of the windowed mode was to allow alt-tabbing seamlessly, which the borderless fullscreen mode also provides.
 And unlike the old fullscreen functionality, this supports any resolution.
 - Reworked the tech tree menu.
 - The scenario menu is now depicted as a tree.